keecome/myodoo/README.md

 |France - VAT Anti-Fraud Certification (CGI 286 I-3 bis) - Sale Closings|
 |The active field allows you to hide the date range without removing it.|
 |The active field allows you to hide the date range without removing it.|
-"|
-        Enables selecting a range of records using the shift key
+|        Enables selecting a range of records using the shift key
-    |"
+    |
 |Field %r used in attributes must be present in view but is missing:|
 |Your java path which was downloaded from http://www.serpentcs.com/|
 |The lock date for advisors is irreversible and can't be removed.|
 |Post new message to record.
 Record followers will be notified!|
-"|User(Salesperson) is different for ""%s"" .
+|User(Salesperson) is different for ""%s"" .
- Please define same.|"
+ Please define same.|
-"|
-        Enables expanding/reset all groups in list view
+|        Enables expanding/reset all groups in list view
-    |"
-"|
+    |
-        Generate Electronic Invoice with Customs Number
+|        Generate Electronic Invoice with Customs Number
-    |"
-"|
+    |
-        Generate Electronic Invoice with Customs Number
+|        Generate Electronic Invoice with Customs Number
-    |"
+    |
 |The "App Switcher" action cannot be selected as home action.|
 |This module is for create customs in the workflow of company|
 |Use the whole available screen width when displaying sheets|
-"|Customer name is different for ""%s"" .
+|Customer name is different for ""%s"" .
- Please define same.|"
+ Please define same.|
 |Verify that a main warehouse is configured for the report.|
 |Configure different outgoing mail server for each company|
 |Express discounts on SO lines as mathematical expressions|
 |Express discounts on SO lines as mathematical expressions|
-"|libraries Not Found !
+|libraries Not Found !
-There is No libraries found in Java|"
+There is No libraries found in Java|
 |Odoo Mexico Localization for Invoice with customs Number|
 |This apps help to Manage credit limit of your customers.|
 |We cannot import data in validated or confirmed Invoice.|